(Salix eriocephala x Salix ?)

-A selection that was said to be a "dwarf willow" from the alpine region of Western Germany.
-'Bankers', was released by the USDA Quicksand, Kentucky Plant Materials Center in 1983 as Salix xcottetii 'Bankers' (see below the 'Bankers' photos).
-Unfortunately a Government mix-up must have happened as this plant is a cultivar of a North American Willow; Salix eriocephala.
-At first I thought that is a selection of Salix myricoides, but that species is a pussy willow--catkins appear before the leaves.
+At first I thought that was a selection of Salix myricoides, but that species is a pussy willow--catkins appear before the leaves.
+A Russian Salicologist examined the number of ovules the the female catkins and proved that it had no Salix myricoides in its history.
+He asserted that it is probqbly a hybrid of Salix eriocephala and another native species, but didn't know which one.
 Regardless of its history, it is a cool selection.
-It is more compact and denser than other forms Salix eriocephala; although the leaves look like smaller versions of the Salix myricoides so perhaps it is a hybrid between the two?
+It is more compact and denser than other forms Salix eriocephala.
 This is a female selection with green catkins about 2in long on short leafy stems.
 In summer 2017 I saw a plant of Bankers about 10ft high and 10ft wide, but it is much more attractive if coppiced reularly.
 Hardy to Zone 4.

 USES: as a tidy small, but vigorous shrub (if coppiced reularly).

 The Wonderful World of Willows

 Is 'Bankers' a Salix eriopcephala or a Salix myricoides?
 Only a DNA test would make it certain.